work-samples/global_id/README.md

 ### Timestamp solution

-The timestamp solution is simple but offers two possible problems.
+A timestamp-based solution is simple but offers two possible problems.

-First, when will the numbers run out.
-And second, will there ever be two requests at the exact same time causing our solution to (incorrectly) return duplicate IDs.
+First, when will the numbers run out?
+And second, will there ever be two requests at the exact _same time_ (based on the precision of our timestamp) causing our solution to (incorrectly) return duplicate IDs.

 #### How long will 2^54 last?